What is a Modifier in Medical Billing?

 - 23 – Unusual anesthesia

-- 25 – Significant, separately identifiable evaluation and management service by the same physician or other qualified health care professionals on the same day of the procedure or other service
+- 25 – Indicates a significant, separately identifiable evaluation and management (E/M) service by the same physician on the same day as another procedure.

 - 52- Reduced services